Baseband-processor/Air-Legacy/README.md

 - [x] offer a full coverage for the Lorcon2 library
 - [ ] develop a big amount of perl-based-subroutines, despite the function-avaiability, lorcon2 is a finite project, it's our work to make it infinite.
-- [ ] Write a brief PDF manual centered on all Air::Lorcon's functions
+- [ ] Write a brief PDF manual centered on all Air::Legacy's functions

 **Other suggested Perl libraries for network security**